 Assistant Dean for Faculty Affairs and Special Projects

 Clarence Earl Carter is the assistant dean for faculty affairs and special projects.
-He is responsible for facilities oversight, faculty appointments, assisting the associate deans and department chairs in college-wide efforts, and will serve an integral role in the strategic planning process.
+He is responsible for facilities oversight, faculty appointments, assisting the associate deans and department chairs in college-wide efforts, and serves an integral role in the strategic planning process.
 In addition, he is also the managing director of the Notre Dame Haiti Program.

 Father James Foster, C.S.C, M.D.